H-R-Sun/H-R-Sun.github.io/_pages/about.md

 My research has focused on applying machine learning techniques to healthcare data, including ECG-based prediction models, and evaluating large vision-language models using cognitive development benchmarks.

-You can find my CV here: [XX's Curriculum Vitae](../assets/Sun Haoran's resume.pdf).
+You can find my CV here: [Haoran's Curriculum Vitae](../assets/Sun Haoran's resume.pdf).

 I am particularly interested in the intersection of machine learning, statistical analysis, and healthcare innovation.
 I have expertise in Python, R, C++.